 ♦ Ibuprofen (800mg) can be added every 6-8 hours as needed

 ♦ Transition to Ibuprofen alone as soon as able

-♦ Gabapentin (Neurontin) Take post-operative dose the morning after surgery
+♦ Gabapentin (Neurontin) Take a postoperative dose the morning after surgery (to minimize nerve pain)

 ♦ You may take your anti-nausea medication every 6-8 hours for nausea as needed.